 Help Chicago Lead the Nation

-We believe that we are at an inflection point in society that presents a wonderful opportunity for Chicago business and civic communities to build on that momemtum and lead the way.
+We believe that we are at an inflection point in society that presents a wonderful opportunity for Chicago business and civic communities to build on that momentum and lead the way.
 As they have in so many critical periods in history, Chicagoans can lead the nation again – and this time to foster equitable workplaces for women.
 While we recognize that the issues are complex and that companies who are the most successful will have different strategies for achieving gender equity, we also know from experience that it is difficult to achieve goals of any sort without deadlines and benchmarking progress.
 We are grateful to our campaign partners for their commitment to achieving workplace equity.

 Want to become an advocate?
 Here’s how: